Dr. Diane Shelton

 Please note that beginning January 1, 2021, the Comparative Neuromuscular Laboratory will be increasing the price of all tests.
 The 2021 sample submission form and instruction sheet is now available for download.

-In observation of the Martin Luther King, Jr. Holiday, the Comparative Neuromuscular Laboratory will be closed on Monday, January 18th.
+In observation of Labor Day, the Comparative Neuromuscular Laboratory will be closed on Monday, September 6th.